HorizenLabs/zkverify-docs/versioned_docs/version-1.0.0/tutorials/05-how_to_run_a_node/02-run_using_docker/04-run_new_validator_node.md

 ![alt_text](./img/polkadotjs_setkeys_s1.png)

-In few seconds you should receive a pop-up message on the top-right corner confirming the extrinsic has been succesfully submitted.
+In few seconds you should receive a green pop-up message on the top-right corner confirming the extrinsic has been succesfully submitted.

 Now that the blockchain knows those public session keys are associated with your validator account, you can proceed by staking some of the tokens you own in order to have a chance to be elected as a validator for the next sessions.
 To achieve this you have to submit another type of extrinsic.